mdn/content/files/en-us/web/css/stroke-opacity/index.md

 - {{cssxref("&lt;number&gt;")}}

   - : Any real number from 0 to 1, inclusive.
 A value of `0` makes the stroke completely transparent, and a value of `1` makes it completely opaque.
 Values outside the range 0 – 1 are clipped to the nearest end of that range; thus, negative values are clipped to `0`.
-Note that a shape's stroke partially covers the fill of that shape, so a stroke with an opacity lower than `1` will show the fill blended with the stroke where the two overlap.

 - {{cssxref("&lt;percentage&gt;")}}